 Again, the water metaphor helps to summarise the Tao philosophy: by being formless, one is endlessly adaptable, always open to potential.
 Your Shih is constantly replenished.
 And because potential always preceeds impetus, you can naturally find for yourself the right action under the right conditions.

+One must find the leverage point and the timing before acting.
 By shedding dogma, by killing all your darlings, your mind can see clearly the opportunities right in front of you.
-You are not phased by finding problems you could never have foreseen because you know that is the natural order.
+You are not bothered by finding problems you could never have foreseen because you know that is the natural order.
 You find the difference between your plans and what actually happens causes you no friction.
 This is how "the weak defeats the strong” and how “striking second” are “the products of the organic structure of Chinese strategic thought.”

 Propensity and impetus